 A. Governing Organizations

-The School District of Janesville is a member school of the NFHS and WIAA and is bound to follow all rules as established by those associations and the like.
+The School District of Janesville is a member school of the NFHS and WIAA and is bound to follow all rules as established by those associations.

 All students must comply with all current rules as established by: